zee-ham-su/portfolio-backend/Blog/README.md

     npm start
     ```

-5. Open your browser and navigate to `http://localhost:3000` to access the app.
+5. Open your browser and navigate to `http://localhost:8000` to access the app.

 ## Features

-- User authentication (signup, login, logout)
+- User authentication (register, login, logout)
 - Create, read, update, and delete blog posts
 - Comment on blog posts
-- Like and dislike blog posts

 ## Contributing